smcclab/smc-course/_deliverables/01-audiovisual-diary.md

   other assets) required to re-produce your submission (in a subfolder called `materials`)

-- a 200-word reflection on your work (as a pdf file called `week-N-reflection.pdf`)
+- a 200-word reflection on how your work responds to the weekly provocation (as a pdf file called `week-N-reflection.pdf`)

 ### Submission process